JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 basic theme related options.  ``gtk-theme-name`` and ``gtk-icon-theme-name`` set the style and icon groups for GTK+ apps respectively.  ``gtk-key-theme-name`` sets the default keybindings for GTK+ apps.
-By setting it to ``Emacs`` we have access to the "normal" keybindings we expect if we use bash_ or other common Linux tools, such as ``C-w`` to delete the word under the cursor.
+By setting it to ``Emacs`` we have access to the “normal” keybindings we expect if we use bash_ or other common Linux tools, such as ``C-w`` to delete the word under the cursor.
 You can read more about ``gtk-key-theme-name`` in `an old posting of mine`_.

-All of the settings above are configurable with a :abbr:`GUI (Graphical User Interface)` if you use gnome or xfce_, but for those of who don't use those desktop environments editing the ``~/.gtkrc-2.0`` is a reasonable solution.
+All of the settings above are configurable with a :abbr:`GUI (Graphical User Interface)` if you use gnome or xfce_, but for those of who don’t use those desktop environments editing the ``~/.gtkrc-2.0`` is a reasonable solution.

 .. image:: /.static/2009-10-01-GTK_filechooser-mini.png